 ** The New England Regional Student Program (NERSP) enables a resident of a New England state to enroll in a public college or university in the six state region at 50% above in-state tuition for all of NHTI’s degree and certificate programs.
 All applicants will automatically be reviewed for New England Regional Student Program eligibility upon application.
 NHTI considers New England Regional status to be a form of financial aid.
 For further information, contact a high school guidance counselor or the NHTI Admissions Office.

-Are You a Veteran?
+Are You a Military Student?

 Below are the fees established for the 2020-2021 academic year.
 Your tuition and fees are due two weeks before the first class day of each semester.
 Some programs require uniforms and/or equipment, and all programs require textbooks.
 Students are responsible for the purchase of these materials.